Desipeli/dwk/part3/README.md

 - Created Docker repository Google Cloud
 - Moved todo-app and todo-backend under todo directory
 - kustomization.yaml, ingress.yaml and secret.enc.yaml under todo.
 All the app specific manifests under todo-app/manifests, same for backend.
-- Created [Pipeline](e_3.03/pipeline/todo-pipeline.yaml) that builds and pushes app and backend to GCR, ecrypts secret and runs Kustomize to deploy project
+- Created [Pipeline](e_3.03/pipeline/todo-pipeline.yaml) that builds and pushes app and backend to GCR, decrypts secret and runs Kustomize to deploy project
 - Made some changes to project for it to work.

 ## Exercise 3.04: Project v1.4.1